rkorzhoff/eslint-plugin-ts-ignore-limit/README.md

 # eslint-plugin-no-excessive-ts-ignore
+*Important* Looks like it's not about ESLint.
+This plugin doesn't work as expected, it only checks number of comments inside single file.
+You should find another approach to count number of comments, for example use standalone script.

-Limit amount of @ts-ignore / @ts-nocheck / @ts-expect-error comments in project
+Limit amount of @ts-ignore / @ts-nocheck / @ts-expect-error comments in file

 ## Installation